semad/getMedia/docs/3_ANALYSIS_IMPLEMENTATION_PLAN.md

-# Analysis Command Implementation Guideline (Revised)
+# Analysis Command Implementation Plan (Revised)

 ## Overview

-This document provides a comprehensive, realistic implementation guide for building the `analysis` command based on the specification in `ANALYSIS_IMPLEMENTATION_SPEC.md`.
-This revised guideline addresses critical issues identified in the review and provides a systematic approach to production-quality implementation.
+This document provides a comprehensive implementation plan for building the `analysis` command based on the updated requirements in `0_ANALYSIS_REQUIREMENT_SPEC.md`, general design in `1_ANALYSIS_GENERAL_DESIGN.md`, and detailed design in `2_ANALYSIS_DETAIL_DESIGN.md`.
+This revised plan reflects the single-module architecture, file-source default behavior, and advanced analysis capabilities.

-## ⚠️ Critical Implementation Notes
+## Implementation Strategy

-### Realistic Timeline
-- **Total Duration**: 20-25 days for production-quality implementation
+- **Timeline**: 18 days for production-quality implementation
-- **Buffer Time**: 5 days included for debugging, rework, and unexpected issues
-- **Sequential Phases**: No overlapping phases to prevent resource conflicts
+- **Architecture**: Single module with file source default
+- **Tooling**: Using `uv` for package management
-- **Quality Gates**: Each phase must meet strict completion criteria
+- **Quality**: Each phase must meet strict completion criteria

-### Implementation Strategy
-- **Single Module**: All code in `modules/analysis.py` (1,500-2,000 lines)
-- **Incremental Development**: Build and test each component thoroughly
-- **Comprehensive Testing**: Test-driven development with full coverage
-- **Performance Monitoring**: Continuous performance and memory monitoring

 ## Implementation Phases